CA Spora Luxembourg: History

 Spora was founded in 1923 as an amalgam of Racing Club Luxembourg and Sporting Club Luxembourg, two of the leading lights of early Luxembourgish football.
 For the first seventeen years of existence, Spora would battle with FA Red Boys Differdange for ultimate ascendancy in Luxembourgish football.
 Although Red Boys won more trophies in this period, Spora picked up almost every piece of silverware that Red Boys didn't, with seven league titles and three Luxembourg Cups in just fifteen years.

 During the German occupation of Luxembourg, the club played in the Gauliga Moselland under the name of Moselland Luxemburg.

 After the Second World War, Spora continued to win titles (albeit less frequently than before).
 To its pre-war haul, the club added four more championships and won the Luxembourg Cup another five times.
 In 1956, Spora recorded one of the most celebrated European club results in Luxembourgish history, as it beat the West German champions, Borussia Dortmund.

 In 2005, Spora merged with two other clubs from Luxembourg City, CS Alliance 01 and Union Luxembourg, to form Spora's modern incarnation, Racing FC Union Luxembourg.

+Colours

+The club colours were blue and yellow, in various combinations; for example, blue with a yellow hoop in the 1950s, and blue and yellow stripes in the 1990s.